 Your goal here is to make them feel safe, loved, and secure, even when you're not around.
 Patience, care, and affection are what’s required.

-If all else fails, you can hire a professional behaviorist to help.
-Yes, cat behaviorists are a thing, and they do some incredible work.
-Seek out one who’s been certified by an organization like the Animal Behavior Institute (ABI), the Animal Behavior College (ABC), or the International Association of Animal Behavior Consultants (IAABC).
+If all else fails, you can hire a professional behaviourist to help.
+Yes, cat behaviourists are a thing, and they do some incredible work.
+Seek out one who’s been certified and/or are a member of a recognised animal behaviour organisation.

 Just make sure your pet is insured when they’re still young, so their conditions won’t become pre-existing.